Mountain weather

 Temperature

-• Glen Plus 7 rising to 11 Celsius
+• Glen Plus 1C rising to plus 6C by day.

 Low cloud and visibility